airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 number means.
 You can view this code by typing in `echo $?`.
 In the following section we will look at what each part of the code does.

-Outline of an Assembly Language Program {#assemblyoutline}
+Outline of an Assembly Language Program {#outline-of-an-assembly-language-program}
 ---------------------------------------

 Take a look at the program we just entered.
 At the beginning there are